 My issue with personas is usually they skip this why as well.

 Personas don’t tell enough of a detailed story, leave gaps, and allows the reader’s brain to fill in the gaps.
 Brians are very, very good at that.
 This means imagination comes into play, even assumptions, and devalues any empathy.

 Where are the desires, the wants, the needs in these?

 While we collect and build personas, while we research needs, rarely do we put the two together.

-This isn’t a delcaration that personas are hackeneyed.
+This isn’t a declaration that personas are hackneyed.
 They’re a good base.
 Build on them.